Main menu

 Aidan Rowan at centre half forward was also particularly impressive.

 five Moy Davitts attackers when emerging with the ball.
-The referee controversially penalised him for over-
+The referee controversially penalised him for over-carrying.

-The resultant, easy free sent Moy Davitts 0-
+The resultant, easy free sent Moy Davitts 0-9 to 0-8 clear.

 The shrill blast of the final whistle sounded seconds after.